ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - What about your product that do your potential customers not realize they need?
 -

+# Ownership and Accountability
+- You are kidding yourself if you ask somoene who didn't found the company and who doesn't have signifcant quity in the cmopany to care through a certain point about hte company
+- In general people are professional enough to do what's reasonable to complete their job to stay employed
+- It requires an incentive mechanism and founders to take the company to a different level

 - ACCOUNTABILITY NETWORK
 - What's the most important problem you have that you need to address with urgency?